satyakonmsft/skype-docs/Skype/SDN/articles/msdiagnostics-element-endedproperties-complextype-skype-for-business-sdn-interface-2-2-schema-d.md

 - xml
 ---

-# MSDiagnostics element
+# MSDiagnostics element, EndedProperties complexType, schema D

-(EndedProperties complexType) (Skype for Business SDN Interface 2.2, Schema "D")
+(Skype for Business SDN Interface 2.2, Schema "D")

 More info related to the error.